666xyzw/mock_environment/Readme.md

 The ansible scripts are separated in two categories, based on the books, so everything that belongs to the first book (rh124) it is put into the rh124 folder; everything that belongs to the second book (rh134) you will get it in the rh134 folder.

 Usernames and passwords are exactly the same as in the books.
+For the VMs to work correctly you will need a RedHat Developer account; if you already have a RedHat account joust login on the RedHat Developer page, if not you will have to create an account.
+The Developer account will be needed to register your machines to the RedHat environment, so you can have access to the repositories.

 ## Setup <a name="setup"></a>

 The setup is made in such way, that it tries to simulate the lab environment as close as possible.

-As for VM-s you will need 5 machines:
+As for VM-s, you will need 5 machines:

 1. **workstation**